kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 - 1. **Targeted Delivery**:
 -    ```java
 -    // Event is delivered only to the specified subscriber
--    HomekitEvent event = new CharacteristicEvent(
+-    HomekitEvent event = new HomekitCharacteristicEvent(
 -        eventType,
 -        publisherUID,
 -        "specific-subscriber",  // Set specific subscriber UID